 In yet another possible implementation, a system may include one or more server devices to receive a search query and context information associated with a document identified by the client; obtain search results based on the search query, the search results identifying documents relevant to the search query; analyze the context information to identify content; and generate a group of first scores for a hierarchy of topics, each first score, of the group of first scores, corresponding to a respective measure of relevance of each topic, of the hierarchy of topics, to the content.

-From the pictures that accompany the patent it looks like this context information is in the form of Headings that appear above each search result that identify Context information that those results fit within, providing searchers with topical search results.
+From the pictures that accompany the patent, it looks like this context information is in Headings that appear above each search result that identifies Context information that those results fit within, providing searchers with topical search results.
 For example, here’s a drawing from the patent showing off topical search results (showing rock/music and geology/rocks):

-This patent does remind me of the context vector patent, and the two processes in these two patents look like they could work together.
+This Topical Search results patent does remind me of the context vector patent, and the two processes in these two patents look like they could work together.
 The patent also shows how topics may be organized.

 Context-based filtering of search results